Rhinelander v. Rhinelander

-Rhinelander v.
-Rhinelander was a divorce case between Kip Rhinelander and Alice Jones.
-Leonard "Kip" Rhinelander (May 9, 1903 - February 20, 1936) was an American socialite and a member of the socially prominent and wealthy New York City Rhinelander family.
-His marriage at the age of 21 to Alice Jones, a biracial woman who was a working-class daughter of English immigrants, made national headlines in 1924.
+Leonard Rhinelander v.
+Alice Rhinelander was a 1925 marriage annulment case between Kip Rhinelander and Alice Jones.
+Leonard "Kip" Rhinelander was a scion of the socially prominent and wealthy New York City Rhinelander family.

+Context

+In the 1920s, interracial marriages in New York State were legal, but rare.

+In October 1924, at the age of 21, against his father's wishes, Leonard Rhinelander married Alice Jones, a biracial woman who was a working-class daughter of English immigrants.
+But one month later, their marriage shocked the nation and became a sensation.

-Their 1925 divorce trial highlighted contemporary strains related to the instability of the upper class, as well as racial anxiety about "passing" at a time when New York was a destination for numerous blacks from the South in the Great Migration and immigrants from Southern and Eastern Europe.
-The trial also touched on the vague legal definition of the time as to who was to be considered "white" or "colored," alternately portraying race as biologically determined and knowable or as more fluid.
+In 1925, the following year, the Rhinelander annulment trial highlighted contemporary strains related to the instability of the upper class, as well as racial anxiety about "passing" as white, at a time when New York was a destination for numerous blacks from the South in the Great Migration and immigrants from Southern and Eastern Europe.

-Interracial marriages in New York State were legal, but rare.
+The trial touched on the vague legal definition of the time as to who was to be considered "white" or "colored", alternately portraying race as biologically determined and knowable or as more fluid.

 Rhinelander family

-Rhinelander was born in 1903 in Pelham, New York, to Adelaide Brady (née Kip) and Philip Jacob Rhinelander.
+In 1903, Leonard Rhinelander was born in Pelham, New York, to Adelaide Brady (née Kip) and Philip Jacob Rhinelander.
 Nicknamed "Kip" (his mother's maiden name), Rhinelander was the youngest of five children, including four sons and one daughter.
 The couple's eldest child, Isaac Leonard Kip, died in infancy.

-Rhinelander's mother Adelaide died on September 11, 1915, after sustaining burns when an alcohol lamp on her dressing table exploded.
-The third son, T.J.
-Oakley Rhinelander, died in France in 1918 while serving in the 107th Regiment during World War I.
+On September 11, 1915, Rhinelander's mother Adelaide died, after sustaining burns when an alcohol lamp on her dressing table exploded.

+In 1918, the third son, T.J.
+Oakley Rhinelander, died in France, while serving in the 107th Regiment during World War I.

-The immigrant ancestor of the Rhinelander family in America was Philip Jacob Rhinelander, a German-born French Huguenot who immigrated to North America in 1686 to escape religious persecution following the revocation of the Edict of Nantes.
-He settled in the newly formed French Huguenot community of New Rochelle in 1686, where he amassed considerable property holdings, the basis for the family's wealth.
-The Rhinelanders are considered one of the nation's earliest shipbuilders.
+The immigrant ancestor of the Rhinelander family in America was Philip Jacob Rhinelander, a German-born French Huguenot who had immigrated to North America in 1686 to escape religious persecution following the revocation of the Edict of Nantes.
+He immediately settled the same year in the newly formed French Huguenot community of New Rochelle, where he amassed considerable property holdings, the basis for the family's wealth.

+The Rhinelanders are considered to have been one of the nation's earliest shipbuilders.
 The family also had holdings in real estate and owned the Rhinelander Real Estate Company.
 By the late 19th century, many members of the family were active in philanthropic causes and were active in New York high society.